qase-tms/reporter-docs/docs/CI:CD/cicd-integrations-and-flow.md

 export QASE_TESTOPS_PROJECT_CODE=$QASE_PROJECT_CODE
 ```

-### Examples of where to put this:
+#### Examples of where to put this:

 * GitHub Actions: under `env:` block
 * GitLab CI: in `variables:`
 * Bitbucket Pipelines: in `script:`section
 * Jenkins: in `environment` block

+This mapping ensures that test results are uploaded to the correct run in Qase.

 ## Using the Qase Reporter / CLI

 * Language SDKs: Install the Qase reporter matching your test framework (Java, JS, Python, etc.).
-* CLI Option (qasectl): For teams without reporters, qasectl can upload JUnit/Allure/XCtest style reports back to Qase after a run.
+* CLI Option (qasectl): For teams without reporters, qasectl can upload JUnit/Allure/XCtest/Qase style reports back to Qase after a run.
-* Make sure the reporter or CLI has access to your QASE_API_TOKEN (keep it secret in your CI/CD platform).
+* Make sure the reporter or CLI has access to your QASE_TESTOPS_API_TOKEN (keep it secret in your CI/CD platform).

 <br />